Play and Stay on the Way

 Fresno to Yosemite National Park- 90 Miles CA-41 North.

-*Sequoia National Park Sequoia National Park, Just 25 miles south of Kings Canyon freeway/ Generals Hwy turnout, in the southern Sierra Nevada in central California, serve as a prime example of nature's size, beauty, and diversity.
-With the world’s largest trees (by volume), grand mountains, rugged foothills, deep canyons, vast caverns, and the highest point in the lower 48 states, it is a place that attracts 1.6 million visitors a year from across the U.S. and the world.
+*Sequoia National Park, (the second oldest Park in the U.S.) is only 25 miles south of the Kings Canyon freeway/ Generals Hwy turnout, in the southern Sierra Nevada in central California.
+Sequoia National Park serves as a prime example of nature's size, beauty, and diversity.
+With the world’s largest tree, (General Sherman-274.9 ft.tall), grand mountains, 800 miles of hiking trails, rugged foothills, deep canyons, vast caverns, and the highest point in the lower 48 states (Mt.
+Whitney), it is a place that attracts 1.6 million visitors a year from across the U.S. and the world.
 Visitor activities vary by season and elevation.

 *Yosemite National Park is a United States National Park spanning eastern portions of Tuolumne, Mariposa and Madera counties in east central California, United States.
 The park covers an area of 761,268 acres (3,080.74 km2) and reaches across the western slopes of the Sierra Nevada mountain chain.
 Over 3.7 million people visit Yosemite each year: most spend their time in the seven square miles (18 km2) of Yosemite Valley.